tckmn/stackexchange-chatception/README.md

 - Type in the text field at the top to quickly send a message to that chatroom.

-- Click the username of any message shown in the widget to reply to that message.
+- Hover over the username of any message shown in the widget to reply to, delete, or edit it.

 - The timestamp of any message shown also acts as a permalink.